kaitlynkittyy/openvr-bindings-rs/README.md

-# openvr-sys
+# openvr-bindings-rs

 Contains function definitions for the [OpenVR](https://github.com/ValveSoftware/openvr) library.
-Use the `openvr` crate, unless you know what you are doing.
+Use the `openvr-rs` crate, unless you know what you are doing.

 ## Instructions for updating OpenVR